Raging-Developer/Weather-code/README.md

 # Weather-code
-Just the java files from the project
+Just the java files from the project, without the rubbish and with out the merge conflicts